 As far as newspaper corrections go, it was a whopper.
 On August 24, the editors of the New York Times sucked the air out of a windy essay that had blown through its pages a few days before.
 The original article bore the headline “Generation Nice.”
 It was adorned with color photos of fresh-faced teens and twenty-somethings.
 All of them looked nice.
 In case Times readers were confused (they’re not getting any younger), the subheadline drove the point home: “The Millennials Are Generation Nice.”
 And that was the theme of the article, too.
-The millennials—all those people born between the early 1980s and mid-1990s?
-You’ve never met a nicer bunch.

 It has been five years now since America got the news, or was supposed to: Henceforth our children would enjoy a revolutionary new approach to learning in the public schools, in the form of national educational standards.
 They’re called the Common Core State Standards, or Common Core for short—or if you’re in a particular hurry, CCSS.
 Why national standards should bear the official title “State Standards” is one of the many peculiarities that make Common Core interesting to think about.